Essential Oil Profile: Fragrant Cedarwood

 All the benefits of cedarwood essential oil...in a soap?

 Can you really experience all of these amazing benefits just from using a soap that contains cedar wood essential oil?
 We don't like to make wild health claims at SaltZ&Co, but one thing is for certain: using a gentle glycerin based soap that is naturally scented with pleasant-smelling cedar wood essential oil, is certainly better for your skin and health than using a harsh mass-produced soap!
 Why not try handcrafted natural soaps and experience the difference for yourself?
-Don't forget to sign up to the mailing list and redeem your $5 coupon using code HAPPY, good towards any of our scrumptious holiday products!
+Don't forget to sign up to the mailing list and redeem your $5 coupon using code HAPPY, good towards any of our scrumptious products at any time of year!